-Although the results of the new validation studies presented in Grobben et al, 2001 are not yet fully final, they show that the total TSE infectivity clearances that can be expected from these processes is higher then the ones previously given in the SSC's opinion of 21 January 2000.
-From these new results appears that the acid process after degreasing and demineralisation has a total clearance of approximately 3.7 $log{10}$ .
-The long (classic) alkaline step after degreasing and demineralisation currently shows a total clearance of 4.2 as compared to the reduction of infectivity of the acidulation + liming steps in classic typical gelatine production process estimated at approximately 2.84 $log{10}$ in the SSC opinion of 21 January 2001.
+The new validation studies presented in Grobben et al (2002), Taylor et al (2002a) and Taylor et al (2002b) show that the total TSE infectivity clearances that can be expected from these processes are higher than the ones previously given in the SSC's opinion of 21 January 2000.
+From these new results appears that the acid process after degreasing and demineralisation has a total clearance of approximately 2.6 $\log{10}$ .
+Filtration, ion-exchange and UHT sterilisation reduced further the infectivity below detection level and the estimated clearance level of the process as a whole (gelatine production and purification) is estimated to be at least $4.8 \log{10}$

+The long (classic) alkaline step after degreasing and demineralisation currently shows a total clearance of $3.7 \log{10}$ as compared to the reduction of infectivity of the acidulation + liming steps in classic typical gelatine production process estimated at approximately 2.84 $\log{10}$ in the SSC opinion of 21 January 2001.
+The total alkaline process, including filtration, ion-exchange and UHT sterilisation reduced the infectivity below the detection level corresponding to an estimated clearance level of the process as a whole of at least 4.9 $\log{10}$

 II.2.
-A VARIANT OF THE ACID-ALKALI PROCESS DESCRIBED IN THE SSC OPINION OF 20-21 JANUARY 2000.
+A VARIANT OF THE ALKALINE PROCESS (SHEPHERD, 1999).

-This process has already been reported on in the Report attached to the SSC opinion of 21 January 2000 on the Safety of gelatine.
-(Shepherd, 1999) In stead of the liming step, a 0.25 - 0.30 molar NaOH treatment during 5-7 days at 15 °C $\pm$ 2° (at pH between 13.4 - 13.5) seems about 2 log10 more efficient.
+This process has already been reported on in the Report attached to the SSC opinion of 21 January 2000 on the Safety of gelatine (Shepherd, 1999).
+The replacement of the liming step, by a 0.25 - 0.30 molar NaOH treatment during 5-7 days at 15 °C $\pm$ 2° (at pH between 13.4 - 13.5) seems about 2 log10 more efficient.
 Currently, the total estimated infectivity reduction is approx. 4.82 logs after 5 days and 5.25 logs after 7 days (filtration, ion exchange and sterilisation steps not included).